hackupc/guides-page/_pages/guide/mentor.md

 description: Guide to mentor during HackUPC
 ---

-First of all, in behalf of the HackUPC team, we’d like to thank you for wanting to be a mentor.
+First of all, on behalf of the HackUPC team, we’d like to thank you for wanting to be a mentor.
 This event would not be complete without you.
 As a mentor, you will be **helping students work on projects, learn everything about a new technology, and come up with creative ideas**.
 Participants will then have 36 hours to work on any project they choose.
 HackUPC gives participants the resources, space, and time to create something amazing.

 ## Who is a mentor?